-- Enter the IP address of the SNMP manager server in the SNMP manager address field.
-If the address is 0.0.0, the SNMP service is deactivated. - Enter the port number used by the SNMP manager in the SNMP manager port field.
+Enter the IP address of the SNMP manager server in the SNMP manager address field and the port number used by the SNMP manager in the SNMP manager port field.
 Default: 162

 To access the SNMP database authentication is necessary.